 Solarize Bellevue was a 2014 community campaign that reduced the cost of solar photovoltaic systems for residents and businesses in Bellevue.
 By coordinating a bulk purchase of systems among Bellevue residents, efficiencies were achieved and prices were lower than ever.
 Over 38 systems have been installed as a result of this effort, and growing.
 By achieving the initial goal of 30 new systems, the Solarize Bellevue campaign was able to gift a free solar array valued at over $16,000 to a local non-profit - Boys and Girls Clubs of Bellevue.
 Find out more about Solarize Bellevue here: www.greenwa.org/knowledge/solarize-bellevue.

 As part of a federal Department of Energy grant, Bellevue and other grant partners (Seattle, Edmonds and Ellensburg) have developed a streamlined process for the permitting of small-scale solar installations for single-family residential customers.
 Bellevue Development Services staff familiar with solar installations are available to help.
 Find out more at www.ci.bellevue.wa.us/solar_photovoltaic_systems_permitting.htm.

 Greenhouse Gas Inventory

-The city updated its greenhouse gas inventory in 2012, identifying that emissions from city operations have been reduced 12 percet since 2007, yet remained virtually equal to 2007 levels across the whole community.
+The city now updates its greenhouse gas inventory yearly.
+As of 2013, municipal emissions from city operations have been reduced 21 percent compared to the year of 2007.
+However, emissions remained virtually equal to 2007 levels across the whole community in 2012.
 The city therefore has not reached its Mayors Climate Protection Agreement target (Resolution 7517) to reduce emissions to 7 percent below 1990 levels by 2012.